-East Sixth Street (nicknamed “Dirty Sixth” by locals) plays host to a range of events every year, from film festivals to bike rallies and the Pecan Street Festivals.
+East Sixth Street (nicknamed “Dirty Sixth” by locals) hosts various events yearly, from film festivals to bike rallies and the Pecan Street Festivals.

 6- Watch Esther’s Follies Show

-Esther’s Follies has been running for an astounding 40 years and has earned the nickname “Austin’s answer to Saturday Night Life”.
+Esther’s Follies has been running for 40 years and has earned the nickname “Austin’s answer to Saturday Night Life”.

 The show includes comedy, political satire, musical performances and magic.